 6. Request that your partner let you know “if and when” he or she feels controlled, intimidated, or frightened by your present behavior.
 Accept your partner’s feedback without argument.
 Respond with gratitude and maturity and try to correct the offensive behavior.
 The benchmark regarding your behavior is not what you think you do, but how your partner feels about what you do.
 Perception by your partner is what matters.

 7. When appropriate and the time is right, ask for forgiveness for having behaved abusively.
 If you are granted ‘forgiveness,' be grateful.
 If not, humbly accept your fate without protest.
 You can always ask again at a later time.
 Forgiveness is a thing of the heart and cannot be forced.

-The starting point to stop an emotional abusive relationship is being able to identify it.
+The starting point to stop an

 If you conclude you are in an emotionally abusive marriage or committed relationship, you need to take clear and decisive action to stop the abuse.